bcgov/MyGovBC-notification-server/docs/_docs/installation.md

   2. deploying a Docker container
   3. deploying to OpenShift

- To setup a development environment in order to contribute to *NotifyBC*, installing from source code is recommended.
 For small-scale production deployment or for the purpose of evaluation, both source code and docker container will do.
 For large-scale production deployment that requires horizontal scalability, deploying to OpenShift and running on a MongoDB cluster is recommended.
+To setup a development environment in order to contribute to *NotifyBC*, installing from source code is preferred.

 ## Install from Source Code